William G. Connare: Bishop of Greensburg

-On February 23, 1960, Connare was appointed the second Bishop of Greensburg by Pope John XXIII.
-He received his episcopal consecration on May 4, 1960, from Archbishop Egidio Vagnozzi, with Archbishop John F. Dearden and Bishop Richard H. Ackerman serving as co-consecrators, at Blessed Sacrament Cathedral.
-He founded the diocesan newspaper, The Catholic Accent, in 1961 and presided over the first diocesan synod that same year.
+On February 23, 1960, Connare was appointed the second bishop of Greensburg by Pope John XXIII.
+He received his episcopal consecration on May 4, 1960, from Archbishop Egidio Vagnozzi, with Archbishop John F. Dearden and Bishop Richard H. Ackerman serving as co-consecrators, at the Cathedral of the Blessed Sacrament in Greensburg.
+Connare founded the diocesan newspaper, The Catholic Accent, in 1961 and presided over the first diocesan synod that same year.
 He also expanded educational programs in parishes and opened the diocesan office of Catholic Charities.

 Between 1962 and 1965, Connare attended all four sessions of the Second Vatican Council in Rome.
-He addressed the Council on behalf of the American bishops on the subject of the Divine Office and breviary.
-Shortly before the close of the Council, he reorganized the diocesan liturgical commission and established committees to facilitate such reforms as the change of the language of Mass from Latin to English.
-His self-proclaimed greatest accomplishment was the renovation of Blessed Sacrament Cathedral, which was completed in 1972, so that it could accommodate the new liturgical reforms.
+He addressed the council on behalf of the American bishops on the subject of the Divine Office and breviary.
+Shortly before the close of the council, he reorganized the diocesan liturgical commission and established committees to facilitate such reforms as the change of the language of mass from Latin to English.
+His self-proclaimed greatest accomplishment was the renovation of Blessed Sacrament in 1972 to accommodate the new liturgical reforms.

-In 1980, Connare attended the funeral of Archbishop Óscar Romero in San Salvador, where 40 people were killed during a violent outbreak at the Mass.
-He also served as Episcopal Moderators of the National Catholic Committee on Scouting from 1961 to 1970 and was awarded the Silver Buffalo Award by the Boy Scouts of America in 1971.
+In 1980, Connare attended the funeral of Archbishop Óscar Romero in San Salvador, who had been assassinated at a chapel there.
+He also served as episcopal moderator of the National Catholic Committee on Scouting from 1961 to 1970 and was awarded the Silver Buffalo Award by the Boy Scouts of America in 1971.

 Retirement and legacy

-After Connare reached the mandatory retirement age of 75, Pope John Paul II accepted his resignation as Bishop of Greensburg on January 20, 1987.
-Connare served as apostolic administrator of the diocese until the installation of his successor, Bishop Anthony G. Bosco, on June 30 of that year.
+After Connare reached the mandatory retirement age of 75, Pope John Paul II accepted his resignation as bishop of Greensburg on January 20, 1987.
+Connare served as apostolic administrator of the diocese until the installation of his successor, Bishop Anthony G. Bosco, on June 30, 1987.